darthrob6625/Capstone_Project/README.md

 ## ↗️ Expected Results

-Informed by the evaluation of the aforementioned classification models and preliminary feedback from office hours sessions and my assigned advisor, the objective of this project is to produce a predictive model with an accuracy exceeding 75 percent.
-Initial training and testing of a decision tree model yielded strong results, with optimal performance achieved in configurations containing 10–20 leaves.
 The ultimate goal is to develop a model capable of achieving accuracy rates approaching 90 percent while incorporating strategies to mitigate overfitting.
 This model is intended to accurately predict a member’s health plan selection with a high degree of reliability, consistent with the outlined methodology.

 ##  📋 Project Workflow
 1. Data check